 Planting Healthy Seeds in the New Year

-If you are exhausted from years of trying to get healthy, trying every different thing, feeling like a yo-yo, and ending back at square one or worse, please consider treating your body like a flower that you’d like to keep around for a long time.
+If you are exhausted from years of trying to get healthy, trying every different thing, feeling like a yo-yo, and ending back at square one, try treating your body like a flower that you’d like to keep around for a long time.

-As you build your final, once and for all health plan, consider what you think you would be capable of doing forever.
-If you start the year with something that you can do for a short time but not forever, decide right now what your transition will look like from restriction to balance.
-What will balance look like when you get there?
-How will you settle in to feeling balanced without zooming straight through back into indulgent?
+As you build your final, ‘once-and-for-all’ health plan, consider what you think you would be capable of doing forever.
+If you start the year with something that you can do for a short time but not consistently, decide right now what your transition will look like from that short-term solution to balance.
+What will your healthy self look like when you get there?
+How will you settle into feeling balanced without picking up old behaviors?

-Start the year with a balanced plan, knowing the steps you will consistently take to achieve your health goals.
-What will be the best schedule in your life for these steps to be completely consistently?
-Plan ahead for people, places and things that might interfere with your wellness strategy.
+Start the year with a plan and knowing the steps you will consistently take to achieve your health goals.
+What will be the best schedule in your life for these steps to be completed consistently?
+Plan ahead for people, places, and things that might interfere with your wellness strategy.
 Know what you will do when these issues arise (because they will!) and plan ahead for how you will get back on track.